 I envied people in my year, watching them fill out their CAOs.
 Because the LCA programme was my last chance to do as well as I could academically, I decided to really work hard but not to my surprise I ended up with only a very low merit (B–).
 But little did I know that I had autism – a neurodevelopmental condition which affects many aspects of your life with trying to function in the world, especially education.

 I ended up getting the last place and I began college without them knowing I had autism.
-I didn’t receive all the necessary supports so it was therefore a much harder start.
-I found assignments confusing, would only just about pass them and the amount of different sports that we’d to do was fairly overwhelming for me to process.
-During exams, I had to sit in hall with a hundred other students which was very different for me, since before then I’d usually sat them with only a few people in the room.
+I didn’t receive all the necessary supports so it was, therefore, a much harder start.
+I found assignments confusing, would only just about pass them and the number of different sports that we’d to do was fairly overwhelming for me to process.
+During exams, I had to sit in a hall with a hundred other students which were very different for me, since before then I’d usually sat them with only a few people in the room.
 I had to keep raising my hand and ask for help; the teachers were polite enough to help me but it was distracting for everyone else.
 At the end of my exams, I realised two things: college and sports are not for me.

 I then was left with no other choice but to return to community college but I was aware of the supports that I could avail of in that college and that made it a lot less scary for me.

 I applied for the business studies course, the interview process this time going much smoother than the last.
 The teachers interviewing me knew that I had social difficulties and so it was much easier for everyone involved.
 I had a reader in my exams and a lot of other supports with my assignments throughout that year.
 When I finished, I gained 7 distinctions and 4 merits.
 It was the grades and the supports and the belief that I had in myself from there on that made me believe I might be able to not just attend a third level college but do well!